sergiordlr/non-admin-automation-poc/README.md

 ## Extra test

 Mongodb migration test has been added to this POC.
-The migration fais because of a problem with the PVC.
+The migration fails because of a problem with the PVC migration.

 ```
 exception: connect failed